 2010 (Fr.)—Redshirted; practiced on the offensive line (interior, guard and center) and was on the scout team.

-PERSONAL-He was born June 14, 1991 in Honolulu.
-His hobbies include going to the beach, body surfing, photography and playing the ukulele.
+PERSONAL—He was born June 14, 1991 in Honolulu.
+His hobbies include going to the beach, body surfing, photography, playing the ukulele and volleyball (he played in the Junior Olympics as a prep).
 An older brother, Kaione, is on the track & field team at UCLA (throws), and he also has two cousins who play volleyball at Long Beach State, Trevor and Taylor Crabb.
-He is active in the community and has helped with a local head start program for families that couldn't afford to send their kids to pre-school and kindergarten, where he assisted teachers serving breakfast and was another set of eyes and ears when the kids were playing.
+He is active in the community and has helped with a local head start program for families that couldn’t afford to send their kids to pre-school and kindergarten, where he assisted teachers serving breakfast and was another set of eyes and ears when the kids were playing.
 First name is Anthony.
-(Name is pronounced kuh-E-vee).
+(Name is pronounced kuh-E-vee.)